MaharaProject/mahara/README.md

 Ubuntu (10.04/"Lucid Lynx" or later), however it will probably run in any OS with a suitable web server.

+Note: This version of Mahara has NOT been tested on Debian 9+ / Ubuntu 17.10+

 ### Web Server

 Mahara is only officially supported on Apache 2 or later, although it will